-1. Notices referred to in Articles 46, 47 and 48 and the information contained therein shall not be published at national level before the date on which they are sent to the Commission.

-- 2. Notices published at national level shall not contain information other than that contained in the notices dispatched to the Commission or published on a buyer profile, but shall indicate the date of dispatch of the notice to the Commission or its publication on the buyer profile. - 3.
+- 1. Notices referred to in Articles 46, 47 and 48 and the information contained therein shall not be published at national level before the publication pursuant to Article 49.
+However, publication may in any case take place at the national level where contracting authorities have not been notified of the publication within 48 hours after confirmation of the receipt of the notice according to Article 49. - 2.
+Notices published at national level shall not contain information other than that contained in the notices dispatched to the Commission or published on a buyer profile, but shall indicate the date of dispatch of the notice to the Commission or its publication on the buyer profile. - 3.
 Prior information notices shall not be published on a buyer profile before the dispatch to the Commission of the notice of their publication in that form.
 They shall indicate the date of that dispatch.